There is no such thing as a straightforward trauma and this applies even more when regarding CPTSD. Each and every trauma has its own complexity.

 Let me highlight this with an example:

-When working with CPTSD, you have to be aware that there are multiple traumatic incidents or episodes at play.
-As a therapist, you have to be able to differentiate between what connects with what as the different feelings, emotions and periods will often associate with one another making treatment of Complex Trauma more arduous to untangle.
+When working with CPTSD clients, you have to be aware that there are multiple traumatic incidents or episodes at play.
+As a therapist, you have to be able to differentiate between what connects with what as the different feelings, emotions, and time periods will often interconnect with one another, making treatment of Complex Trauma or CPTTSD all the more arduous.

 You can certainly work through complex post-traumatic disorder and trauma.
-It is hard work and won't be easy, but the payoffs are more than worth it if you want to get your life back!
+It is hard work, and it won't be easy, but the payoffs are more than worth.

 Do you have CPTSD or complex post-traumatic stress disorder?
 Leave your comments below.